Joseph Abaa Akaseke: Bongo DCE Dies After Short Illness

 News of his death has sent shockwaves across the district and the region, with residents, party members and colleagues expressing deep sorrow over what many have described as a sudden and painful loss.

-PURC Board Chairman died in April
+PURC Board Chairman dies in April 2025

 In another notable death from the region, the Board Chairman of the Public Utilities Regulatory Commission (PURC), Professor Thomas Mba Akabzaa, died a few weeks after he was appointed.